nasearle/publishing-build-tools/sp/concepts/introduction-to-push-notifications/index.md

 The spec lists several benefits of using VAPID:

-<em>  </em>A consistent identity can be used by a push service to establish behavioral expectations for an application server.
-Significant deviations from an established norm can then be used to trigger exception handling procedures.*
+* A consistent identity can be used by a push service to establish behavioral expectations for an application server.
+Significant deviations from an established norm can then be used to trigger exception handling procedures.
-<em>  </em>Voluntarily-provided contact information can be used to contact an application server operator in the case of exceptional situations.*
+* Voluntarily-provided contact information can be used to contact an application server operator in the case of exceptional situations.
-<em>  </em>Experience with push service deployment has shown that software errors or unusual circumstances can cause large increases in push message volume.
-Contacting the operator of the application server has proven to be valuable.*
+* Experience with push service deployment has shown that software errors or unusual circumstances can cause large increases in push message volume.
+Contacting the operator of the application server has proven to be valuable.
-<em>  </em>Even in the absence of usable contact information, an application server that has a well-established reputation might be given preference over an unidentified application server when choosing whether to discard a push message.*
+* Even in the absence of usable contact information, an application server that has a well-established reputation might be given preference over an unidentified application server when choosing whether to discard a push message.

 Using VAPID also lets you avoid the FCM-specific steps for sending a push message.
 You no longer need a Firebase project, a <code>gcm_sender_id</code>, or an <code>Authorization</code> header.